Chart Color Schemes

 Trinity Point Mixed Use Development

-The Trinity Point Mixed Use Development is a transformative waterfront project on the shores of Lake Macquarie.
-The development, designed by Koichi Takada Architects, will feature a luxury hotel with 153 rooms, 160 waterfront apartments, two 300-seat restaurants, a wellness center, and a 188-berth marina.
-The project aims to be carbon neutral and is expected to inject over $588 million into the local economy.
+The Trinity Point Mixed Use Development is a $665 million transformative waterfront project on Lake Macquarie designed by Koichi Takada Architects.
+The project received planning approval in August 2025 and features a 153-room luxury hotel, 160 waterfront apartments, two 300-seat signature restaurants (including a permanent home for 8 at Trinity), a wellness and longevity center, and an expanded 188-berth marina.
+The development is designed to be carbon neutral, incorporating green roofs and solar technology, and is expected to create over 500 long-term jobs in the region.

 Cedar Mill Lake Macquarie